google/kf/README.md

 ***Kf CLI***

-Kf CLI can be downlowed from [official releases](https://cloud.google.com/migrate/kf/docs/2.11/downloads) or build locally.
+Kf CLI can be downloaded from [official releases](https://cloud.google.com/migrate/kf/docs/2.11/downloads) or built locally.

 To build Kf CLI locally, run `hack/build.sh`.
 A executable `kf` will be generated under `bin`.